SoftUni-Internal/interactive-content/EN/04-Built-In-Functions-And-Data-Aggregation/01-String-Functions.md

 Testi
 ```

-Similarly, our `RIGHT()` function will return the first five words from the right in our String:
+Similarly, our `RIGHT()` function will return the first five characters from the right in our String:

 ``` java
 SELECT RIGHT('Testing Left Function', 5);